Indigenous power electrician pre-placement program

 Our pre-placement training program is a 6-month program designed to provide Indigenous candidates with on-the-job training and academic upgrading to meet the minimum requirements to qualify and compete for a position in an upcoming power electrician recruitment.

 Potential candidates must:

-- be a high school graduate or mature student with at least 1 of the following credits: Mathematics 40S (Applied or Pre-Calculus); Physics 40S; or English 40 (equivalent academic qualifications may require validation from the Department of Education or Manitoba Labour & Immigration);
+- be a high school graduate with 1 of the following subjects: Mathematics 40S (Applied or Pre-Calculus); Physics 40S; or English 40.

-- possess a valid Class 5 Manitoba Driver’s Licence (intermediate or full) or be eligible to obtain one;
+- possess a valid Province of Manitoba Class 5 Driver’s Licence; (intermediate or full);

 - be capable of communicating effectively orally and in writing;